identifying women at risk of preterm birth

 As a result of Borne and Action Medical Research funding, the team has collaborated internationally with other research institutions and established connections with several companies to use cutting edge technologies to determine that the EVs in cervico-vaginal fluid (CVF) are not as originally suggested.

-They have analysed CVF samples from pregnant women and have found the small EVs to be even smaller entities /microparticles which seem to be unique – the aim is to publish this work shortly.
+They have analysed CVF samples from pregnant women and have found the small EVs to be even smaller entities /microparticles which seem to be unique.

-Other outcomes from the research so far include a successful application for a NIHR Biomedical Research Centre GSTT and KCL Bioinformatics PhD studentship and several keynote presentations at national and international conferences.
+Other outcomes from the research include a successful application for a NIHR Biomedical Research Centre GSTT and KCL Bioinformatics PhD studentship and several keynote presentations at national and international conferences.